ahnan4arch/op-docs/Open Peer - Protocol Specification.md

     * Proof of 'identity access secret' - proof required to validate that the 'identity access secret' is known, proof = hex(hmac(`<identity-access-secret>`, "identity-access-validate:" + `<identity>` + ":" + `<client-nonce>` + ":" + `<expires>` + ":" + `<identity-access-token>` + ":identity-lookup-update"))
     * Expiry of the proof for the 'identity access secret' - a window in which access secret proof short term credentials are considered valid
     * Stable ID - a stable ID representing the user regardless of which identity is being used or the current peer contact ID, stable ID = hex(hash("stable-id:" + `<lockbox-domain>` + ":" + `<lockbox-account-id>`))
+    * Identity URI - the full identity URI of the logged in user
+    * Identity provider - identity provider providing identity service
-    * Public peer file- the public peer file associated with the contact ID
+    * Public peer file - the public peer file associated with the contact ID
     * Priority / weight - SRV like priority and weighting system to gage which identity discovered to be associated to the same peer contact have highest priority
+    * contact proof bundle - signed bundle to be incorporated as part of the identity proof returned from identity-lookup
+      * stable ID - same value as passed into identity information (as part of the signed bundle)
+      * contact - the peer URI for the public peer file specified
+      * Identity URI - the full identity URI of the logged in user
       * signed by public peer file specified (only if peer file is being set, otherwise no "identityBundle" will be present)

 ### Returns